English

 You can still access the Aer Simulator through its dedicated Estimator.
 This can be handy for performing simulations with noise models.
 In this example, the simulation method has been updated to match the result from 3.a.

-from qiskit_aer.primitives import Estimator # import change!!!
+from qiskit_aer.primitives import Estimator # import change

 estimator = Estimator(run_options= {"method": "statevector"})